jarrarhaider1214/docs/pages/user-guide/components/cluster/um-new-cluster/azure-cluster/azure-cluster.md

 2. **Clone:** To clone the configurations of current node pool and create another one similar to it.

 3. **Machine Type**: Machine type based on Cloud Provider selected.
+(To know more about machine types, click [here](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series))

 4. **Node Count**: Number of Nodes in the node pool.